 The blue bench has been a fixture of the local park for as long as anyone can remember.
 It features on every spread of the book–sometimes in the foreground, sometimes tucked away in the corner of the page–as ‘silent witness’ to the stories that have played out in the park.
 From brief encounters to blossoming relationships and the starkness of grief, the bench has seen it all.

-We are treated to insights into some of these stories through both words and images.
 In one spread, a Great Dane and tiny white terrier greet each other with a nose-to-nose sniff; in another two very young girls sitting on the bench declare their love for one another, and again as adults embracing in the moonlight.

 Three characters, Peter, John and Maria, play a more prominent role in the book, although the narrator’s lens does not always specifically focus on them.
 We learn about Peter’s interest in keeping the blue bench shiny and new in the opening few pages, but author/illustrator Albert Asensio also features him, or hints at his presence, in the backdrops of later illustrations.
 Similarly, we follow Maria as she finds friendship, love and solace in the park, then realize on re-reading the book that she also featured as an unnamed young girl in an earlier scene.